Mark-Kramer/Case-Studies-Python/content/02/the-event-related-potential.md

 # NO CODE
 ```

 So far we have computed confidence intervals for the ERPs by relying on the central limit theorem and approximating the average voltage values at each point in time as normally distributed.
 That’s a completely reasonable approach.
 And because the normal distribution is so well-behaved, it’s easy to compute the 95% confidence intervals.
 An alternative approach to generate confidence intervals is through a **bootstrap** procedure.
 Bootstrapping is a resampling method that allows us to estimate the sampling distribution of many different statistics.
-In this chapter, we implement a *nonparametric bootstrap* (see note).
+In this notebook, we implement a *nonparametric bootstrap* (see note).
 To do so, we generate new *pseudodata* from the observed EEG data.
 We begin by using a bootstrapping procedure to create confidence intervals for the ERPs observed in each condition.

 +++